pravj/blog-repo/content/blog/how-will-a-drone-deliver-your-food.md

 On a side note, _12 km away!_ isn't tempting enough, only if they showed me a famous restaurant I was missing out on.

 And if we consider the second factor in Last-mile speed, it comes down to how fast are the delivery partners/executives moving around?

-There are quite some options available that can help them move around.
-Let’s have a look.

-* Speed: 5 km/hr (walking on foot like it’s 1968)
-* Speed: 10-15 km/hr (using a bicycle or electric bike)
-* Speed: 15-20 km/hr (using a bike or electric bike, speed capped based on the city)
-* Speed: 50-90 km/hr (using a drone, speed capped as per regulations)
-* Speed: 100-120 km/hr (getting Neeraj Chopra to throw the food)
-* Speed: 1.079e+9 km/hr (teleporting or making it at home)
+Let's visit some of the available options.

 How fast the traffic moves depends not just on the vehicle, but where you live.
 In Bangalore, the Average Commute Speed ranges between 18-21 km/hr.